devnulli/EvlWatcher/README.md

 Or you could just donate to your favorite charity.

-## Why is that a Virus according to my virus-scanner?
+## Hey, why is that a Virus according to my virus-scanner?

 Welp, yes, we published the version 2.0 without signing. (its expensive, about € 150,-) And the problem is, that while it's not signed, some heuristics say its a virus.
 Thats because of some program code they find "sus" (like playing around with the firewall).